-Most U.S. immigration is based on either a job offer (or other employment-based immigration) or a family relation with a permanent resident or U.S. citizen.
 Only certain family relationships—generally close family—qualify.
-The U.S. citizen or permanent resident relative must first file a petition.
-If the petition is approved, the immigrant relative may then file an application either for an immigrant visa if she or he is outside the U.S. or for a green card (adjustment of status) if she or he is already in the U.S. (In certain circumstances, both steps can be done at the same time.)
+The US citizen or permanent resident relative must first file a petition.
+If the petition is approved, the immigrant relative may then file an application either for an immigrant visa if they are outside the US or for a green card (adjustment of status) if they are already in the U.S. (In certain circumstances, both steps can be done at the same time.)

 With extensive experience in family-based immigrant petitions, I would be happy to help you with your case.
 Please email or call (212) 988-5806 to schedule a consultation.